 Monthly family poverty status allows data users to evaluate the movement of families into and out of poverty over the course of the reference period.
 Additional poverty variables at the household level allow data users to measure the ability of a family or household to meet their basic needs.
 The monthly poverty thresholds are assigned based on the composition of a family or household in a given month, depending on the variable being used.
 The monthly poverty thresholds are also adjusted to reflect changes in the Consumer Price Index for all Urban Consumers (CPI-U) across months.
 Once the appropriate monthly threshold is assigned, income-to-poverty ratios are calculated by dividing total family (or household) income by the appropriate threshold.
 If the resulting ratio is less than 1, then that family (or household) and all individuals in it, are in poverty for the given month.
 For individuals with a valid poverty threshold in each month of the reference period, annual income-to-poverty ratios are calculated.
 Values are based on the annual sum of the individual’s monthly total family (or household) income divided by the annual sum of the individual’s monthly poverty thresholds (reflecting changing family or household composition over the reference period).
 The resulting annual values are then divided to calculate the individual’s annual income-to-poverty ratio.

-The School Meals section collects household and person-level information about the receipt of free, reduced-price, and full-price school lunches and breakfasts at any point during the reference year.
-For children between the ages of 5 and 18 who have not yet graduated from high school, the mother, father, or guardian is asked whether any child in the house usually got the school lunch/breakfast provided by their school during the reference year. .
+The School Meals section collects household and person-level information about the receipt of free, reduced-price, and full-price school lunches and breakfasts at any point during the school year.
+For children between the ages of 5 and 18 who have not yet graduated from high school, the mother, father, or guardian is asked whether any child in the house usually got the school lunch/breakfast provided by their school during the school year.
 This information is stored on the record of the reporting adult.
 Additionally, an indicator of receipt of school lunches/breakfasts is available on the record of eligible children (ages 5 to 18 that have not yet graduated from high school).

 The Survivor Income Benefits section collects person-level data for widow/widower household members age 15 or older regarding survivor income benefit receipt at any time during the reference year.
 The Survivor Benefit section collects up to 13 types of survivor income benefits, the amount(s) received, and when the amount was received...